 - Advise loan originators and servicers on regulatory compliance requirements involving reverse loans and home equity conversion mortgages.

 - Routinely advise multiple FHA-approved mortgagees on the annual recertification process and drafts policies and procedures in connection with the recertification process.

-- Regularly draft quality control plans and policies & procedures for FHA-approved lenders to ensure compliance with HUD origination and servicing requirements.
+- Regularly develop and enhance quality control plans and compliance policies & procedures for FHA-approved lenders to ensure compliance with HUD origination and servicing requirements.